 We are governed by a constitution and guided by our vision, mission, objects and values.
-Our policy statements are developed by our elected Board of Directors and implemented by ALIA staff based in Canberra and in every state and territory.
+Our policy statements are developed by our elected volunteer Board of Directors and implemented by ALIA staff based in Canberra and in every state and territory.
 The Association supports a number of special interest or geographical-based member groups to represent the Association more broadly at a local level.

 Membership of ALIA is open to professionals, non-professionals and individuals and organisations alike.
 We welcome anyone with an interest in libraries and information management.

-- To promote the free flow of information and ideas in the interest of all Australians and a thriving culture, economy and democracy;
+- To promote the free flow of information and ideas in the interest of all Australians and a thriving culture, economy environment and democracy;

 - To promote and improve the services provided by all kinds of library and information agencies;